-2.4 Longevity Bonds
+2.4 Longevity bonds

 The payout on longevity bonds depends on the longevity experience of a given population, so that the payment is related to the number of survivors in the population.
-Basically, it would pay out more, the higher the proportion of survivors in the reference population.
-One disadvantage is that, unlike a swap, the bond buyer makes a large up-front payment to the issuer, resulting in counterparty risk exposure to the issuer.
-However, counterparty risk would be minimised if the bonds are issued by a highly-quality sovereign or supranational, or by a special purpose vehicle that invests the proceeds in low risk highly liquid fixed income securities, the income from which covers the bond payouts.
-The issuer might also transfer some or all of the longevity risk to a reinsurer probably via a longevity swap contract.
+Basically, it would pay out more as the proportion of survivors in the reference population rises.
+One disadvantage is that, unlike a swap, the bond buyer makes a large upfront payment to the issuer, resulting in a counterparty risk exposure to the issuer.
+However, counterparty risk would be mitigated if the bonds are issued by a high-quality sovereign or supranational, or by a special purpose vehicle that invests the proceeds in low-risk highly liquid fixed income securities, from which the income covers the bond payouts.
+13 The issuer might also transfer some or all of the longevity risk to a reinsurer probably via a longevity swap contract.

-&lt;sup>12 The Aegon -Deutsche Bank transaction references Dutch population mortality data published by the Dutch National Office for Statistics.
+The Aegon-Deutsche Bank transaction references Dutch population mortality data published by the Dutch National Office for Statistics.
 See Sagoo and Douglas (2012) for more detail.